merankabandi2/openimis-fe_js/README.md

 * Make sure the backend server is running and accessible from your frontend environment.
 * Use Docker network names like `http://backend:8000` when both frontend and backend are running in Docker.
 * Set `PUBLIC_URL=/front` if needed to ensure assets load correctly.

+### Using Sentry with GlitchTip
+* make sure you have installed sentry in your project with 'yarn add sentry-react'
+* open https://glitchtip.s2.openimis.org in your browser, create an account an set up your organization
+* add new project and copy the DSN of your project
+* init sentry in the index file of fe_js with your project DSN;